Updated February 13, 2023

 Hours: Sun – Thu 12pm – 10pm; Fri – Sat 12pm – 11pm

 What’s more American than a big, thick, juicy, messy, and absolutely yummy burger?
 Welcome to Emily, home of the Emmy Double Stack Burger.
-Two patties made with top-quality grass fed beef are topped with caramelized onions, cheese, and pickles, seasoned with Emily’s own secret sauce, and sandwiched between a pretzel bun.
+Two patties made with top-quality grass-fed beef are topped with caramelized onions, cheese, and pickles, seasoned with Emily’s own secret sauce, and sandwiched between a pretzel bun.
 If there is such a thing as a burger heaven, this might be it!

 Although Emily is now probably more well-known for her signature burger, the roots of her restaurant were founded in her amazing wood-fired pizzas.
 The restaurant serves a wide variety of pizzas from red, pink to white sauces.
 My favorite red is the tangy, spicy, and slightly sweet Colony, made with pepperoni, pickled chili, and honey.
 If you really want some heat, get the hot chicken pizza made with Alabama white sauce and topped with Nashville hot chicken.

-European Places to Eat in New York
+European Fares in New York

 Boucherie West Village